 2.2.4 Network analysis approach

-Due to the quantitative nature of some data, network analysis was used by mapping and analyzing social structures and relationships using interactional data such as grooming and aggression so as to build quantitative graphs of relationships within the chimpanzees’ community.
+Due to the quantitative nature of some data, network analysis was used to map and analyze social structures and relationships using interactional data such as grooming and aggression so as to build quantitative graphs of relationships within the chimpanzees’ community.

 2.3 Population

-The population for this research were the ex-situ chimpanzees that have been rescued from various places as a result of the threats that they face in the wild.
-The study involved the use of 17 chimpanzees that are always at the Chimpanzees’ Budogo Island (semi-natural controlled environment).
+The targeted population for this research was ex-situ chimpanzee individuals rescued from diverse areas within the country.
+The study involved 17 chimpanzee individuals at the Chimpanzees’ Budogo Island, which is a semi-natural controlled habitat.

 2.4 Data collection methods and materials